Olivia Falconeri: 2009–2010

 Dante gets the arrest warrant for Sonny on the same day as Carly's daughter, Josslyn's, christening.
 The morning he decides he's going to arrest Sonny, Dante goes to Olivia's apartment and the two have a deep conversation.
 She tells him how afraid she was when she found out she was pregnant with him, barely a teenager with not a clue of how to be a mother.
 She tells him about his own christening, and he tells her he knows that she's always wanted to keep him safe.
 When Dante and Sonny do not show up at the christening, Olivia gets concerned and goes to Sonny's house.
 Olivia walks in to find Dante laying on the floor with a bullet in his chest and Sonny standing over him holding a gun.
 She screams at Sonny he just shot his own son as she tries to help Dante stay alive.
 Sonny helps out, as well, shocked and upset with Olivia for not telling him that Dante was his son.
 Dante is transported to the hospital, in a perilous state, and Olivia is shattered over the thought of losing her son.
 She tells Sonny she knows for sure he is Dante's father when he asks if there are any other possibilities.
-She says she was just was trying to protect her son by not telling Dante or Sonny they were related.
+She says she was just trying to protect her son by not telling Dante or Sonny they were related.
 She sits by Dante's bedside, begging him to fight to stay alive.
 Sonny tries to recover from the shock of finding out Dante is his son, and lashes out at Olivia.

 Dante goes into surgery, with Dr. Steven Webber doing the procedure.
 Before he comes out, Sonny is arrested for Claudia's murder.
 Dante wakes up on February 3, 2010, with Lulu by his side, who tells him Sonny is his father.
 When Olivia returns, Dante is upset Olivia did not tell him Sonny is his father and coldly pushes her away.
 She tries to defend her decision to keep his paternity a secret to protect him, but Dante will not listen.
 She is later brought down to the station to give her official statement on Dante's shooting, but she doesn't implicate Sonny.
 She only tells them she went to Sonny's house and found Dante lying on the floor.
 Dante gives his statement at the same time, saying he shot himself by accident.